How to get out of a funk, according to therapists

 • Self-care, self-reflection, connection, and compassion are all tools to help kick a funk and get back to feeling your best.

-When discussing mental health concerns, we often talk about anxiety, depression, or other diagnosable mental illnesses.
-Sometimes, however, you may just find yourself in an emotional funk.
-The good news is that funks are usually temporary, manageable, and may not indicate a bigger mental health issue.
+When discussing mental health concerns, we often talk about anxiety, depression, or other diagnosable mental health conditions.
+Sometimes, however, you may just find yourself being in a funk — or what some people call an emotional funk.
+The good news is that funks are usually temporary and manageable.

 How do you know if you’re in a funk?

 Being in an emotional funk refers to a temporary state of feeling sad, down, or not like yourself.
 You might feel irritable, unmotivated, disconnected, or simply like life’s not going your way.
+These can be common symptoms of being in a funk.
 These are normal human emotions and most people experience an emotional funk at some point in life.

 Funks can happen for all sorts of reasons, including: